-(4th grade and above; approximately 60 minutes) African American involvement in American military operations during the 19th century was significant and essential.
-In this 4-part field trip students will learn about the history of the Buffalo Soldiers.
-We will interactively learn about the medical practices of the time period for the soldiers, what and how these soldiers were fed during their military service, and where these soldiers served.
+(4th Grade and above; approximately 60 minutes) African American involvement in American military operations during the 19th century was significant and essential.
+In this 3-part field trip students learn about the history of the Buffalo Soldiers including the progression beginning as an enslaved person, as a Civil War soldier, as a Buffalo Soldier, and as one of the first Park Rangers.
+We will also interactively learn about the medical practices of the time period for the soldiers, what and how these soldiers were fed during their military service, and where these soldiers served.